-This piece of fan art was inspired by the Hu Band, Mongolian musicians who combine their cultural art of throat singing with Western rock.
-Created from a video screen shot of 'The Great Chinggis Khan', I was intrigued by this striking image of what I imagines is a seer or storyteller and thought it would make a great piece.
-This is also a companion piece to 'Wolf Totem', inspired by a song of the same name by the same band.
+This piece of fan art was inspired by The Hu, Mongolian musicians who combine the cultural art of throat singing with Western metal.
+Enough for me to become a big fan.
+Created from a video screen shot of The Great Chinggis Khan, I was intrigued by this imagery and thought it would make a piece of fan art extraordinare.

 As a companion piece to The Great Chinggis Khan, I offer Wolf Totem inspired by the song of the same name, again by Mongolian metal artists, The Hu.
 In the song's official video I was captured by the imagery of gladiators, old and new on a dawn (or dusk) advance, and compelled to re-create it.

 Two tribute pieces to 60s It Girl and Factory muse, Edie Sedgwick.
 Rebel socialite and 'poor little rich girl', she has been a style icon and fashion inspiration through the generations, and admittedly, inspired a fascination inspiration with this artist.
 Purchase her as diptych for a dynamic duo, you can thank me later.

 This fan art was inspired by an Oriental Dubstep music video, Don't Break It with Kamancha (the musical instrument), by artists Anna RF.
 I like this imagery's sense of solitude and the somber expression on the musician's face.
 I gave it a more somber palette along with grungy elements and using actual photos of rock texture as an effect layer.

 ~nothing kills creativity quicker than comparison. don't go there~